9 Eco-Friendly Grass Alternatives

 infographic explaining how a rain garden works

-Rain gardens are a beautiful way to protect aquatic ecosystems, conserve water, and create a habitat for local wildlife.
+Building a rain garden is a beautiful way to protect aquatic ecosystems, conserve water, and create a habitat for local wildlife.
 A rain garden will strain out harmful chemicals from rainwater before the water reaches local ponds, streams, and lakes.
 Plus, it will protect your yard from flooding.

 How a rain garden works: